xach/linj/README.txt

 You should download the version that matches your working environment.

 Linj requires a JDK that conforms to the Java 1.1 Core API.

-If you need Linj for other architectures and/or Common Lisp environments, please, contact us.